 There’s nothing worse than a profile that does nothing but drop links.
 Twitter is such a great platform for interaction, sharing content (or “re-tweeting”) and creating original content, as well.
 Be interactive on the platform and post text or images in your tweets as well as links.
 Don’t make it about link-dropping - make it about you.
 Furthermore, you should engage with your audience and reply to tweets and DMs (Direct Messages) on the platform.

-Instagram will let you reach a new audience as well as maintain your existing fanbase in a personal, non-formal way, and will definitely help you drive viewers to your YouTube channel.
+Instagram will let you reach a new audience as well as maintain your existing fanbase in a personal, non-formal way, and will definitely help you grow your YouTube channel using Instagram.
 There are several “techniques” to Instagram marketing:

 1. Post Content To Your Stories And To IGTV